 - Avoid common password add-ons.
 As many sites require you to include a number and/or special symbol, don't simply choose the most obvious; hackers will try these first.
 For example, adding the number 1, a hashtag or your birth year to the end of a password.

 - If fingerprint authentication is available, use it.
 Many smartphones and apps now use fingerprint recognition to sign you in, rather than passwords.
 Unlike passwords, this can't be replicated or guessed, and it's quicker than entering a password.
 Just make sure you've got dry, clean hands!

 - Don't use the same password for everything.
 This goes without saying, but you should also make sure not to use different variants of the same password.
-This is because if the worst happens and your password is leaked, guessed or stolen, and you're using a similar version of it elsewhere, it will potentially put all of your accounts at risk.
+This is because if the worst happens and your password is leaked, guessed or stolen, and you're using a similar version elsewhere, it will potentially put all of your accounts at risk.

 Remember to stay calm when it comes to creating and managing passwords.
 Most online platforms, such as bank websites, have security procedures in place to protect your accounts from malicious attacks.
 They won't allow thousands of incorrect guesses, so you must ensure your password is strong enough to protect it from just a few lucky tries.

 Sometimes, resetting a forgotten password isn't an option.
 For example, if you forget your Windows administrator password and need to gain access to your files from a crashed computer.
 If you haven't backed up your vital data, you've forgotten the password, and there's no way of resetting it, you could be in serious trouble.
 For this kind of nightmare scenario, technology comes to your rescue again.
 Password recovery can be useful for bypassing forgotten administrator passwords and accessing those all-important files.
 They can also help parents worried about their children's online activity and law enforcement and private investigation professionals.